 We returned to Holland for a short time, then we lived in El Salvador where my uncle was for 7 years, and then finally came to the US in 1953.
 Ever since then, peace has been very important to me, and I’ve tried to live as peaceably as possible in my family and with others and tried in one way or another to promote it.

 Then in 1981, I learned about mediation, I had never heard of this.
 When I read about it, I thought ‘Oh!
 That is the way to go.’

-To hear more of Elisabeth’s experiences with mediation and conflict resolution and how her storied past lead her down this path, you can tune in to this edition of Sentinel Watch—a weekly production of the Christian Science Sentinel, and please click here to listen to the full podcast.
+To hear more of Elisabeth’s experiences with mediation and conflict resolution and how her storied past lead her down this path, you can tune in to this edition of Sentinel Watch—a weekly production of the Christian Science Sentinel.